TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **_– When You Log In or Use Indeed from Some Third-Party Sites_**

-You may also create an account or log in to your Indeed account using third-party websites including, but not limited to, Google.
-If you do not already have an Indeed account but log in to Indeed using your Google account, this creates an Indeed account using the same email address used in your Google account.
-If you agree to provide this information to Indeed,  Google will authenticate you and redirect you to Indeed’s Site.
-Please note, when you log in to Indeed using your Google account, Google will cookie you in order to authenticate you as a Google user.
+You may also create an account or log in to your Indeed account using third-party websites including, but not limited to, Facebook or Google.
+If you do not already have an Indeed account but log in to Indeed using your Facebook or Google account, this creates an Indeed account using the same email address used in your Facebook or Google account.
+If you agree to provide this information to Indeed, Facebook or Google will authenticate you and redirect you to Indeed’s Site.
+Please note, when you log in to Indeed using your Facebook or Google account, Facebook or Google will cookie you in order to authenticate you as a Facebook or Google user.

-By accessing Indeed through your Google account, you understand that Google will share certain data detailed in the above paragraph for the purposes of authentication to permit you to access our Site in a secure manner.
-You may stop this at any point from your Google account.
+By accessing Indeed through your Facebook or Google account, you understand that Facebook or Google will share certain data detailed in the above paragraph for the purposes of authentication to permit you to access our Site in a secure manner.
+You may stop this at any point from your Facebook or Google account.
 This information will be considered Indeed account information for purposes of your use of the Site.

-You have the ability to disable the connection between your Google account and your Indeed account at any time by accessing your privacy settings on your Google account.
-Google may also ask for your permission to share certain other details with Indeed, including but not limited to your name, profile picture, public profile information, and email address.
-Once you give this permission, the requested information will be shared with Indeed, which may use this information to provide Services to you, including populating your Indeed Profile.
-The shared information will remain associated with your Indeed Profile until you modify or delete it.
+You have the ability to disable the connection between your Facebook or Google account and your Indeed account at any time by accessing your privacy settings on your Facebook or Google account.
+Facebook or Google may also ask for your permission to share certain other details with Indeed, including but not limited to your name, profile picture, public profile information, and email address.
+Once you give this permission, the requested information will be shared with Indeed, which may use this information to provide Services to you, including populating your Indeed profile.
+The shared information will remain associated with your Indeed profile until you modify or delete it.

-PLEASE NOTE THAT YOUR RELATIONSHIP OR GOOGLE OR ANY OTHER THIRD-PARTY WEBSITE IS GOVERNED SOLELY BY YOUR AGREEMENT WITH SUCH THIRD-PARTY WEBSITE.
+PLEASE NOTE THAT YOUR RELATIONSHIP WITH FACEBOOK OR GOOGLE OR ANY OTHER THIRD-PARTY WEBSITE IS GOVERNED SOLELY BY YOUR AGREEMENT WITH SUCH THIRD-PARTY WEBSITE.

 **_– When You Use Indeed Embox_**